enketo/blog/_posts/2017-07-12-customization.md

 ### Widgets

 Widgets have been modular for a while now.
 A widget lives in its own folder and is easy to enable or disable in a particular application.
 It is also straightforward to add your own custom widget in your own application and still use the common Enketo Core library.
-Sometimes these widgets make it in the official Enketo Core library without being activated by default such as the [ArcGIS geo widget](https://github.com/enketo/enketo-core/tree/master/src/widget/geo-esri) contributed by [Esri](https://survey123.arcgis.com/).
+Sometimes these widgets make it in the official Enketo Core library without being activated by default such as the [ArcGIS geo widget](https://github.com/enketo/enketo-core/tree/master/src/widget/geo-esri) contributed by the [Survey123 team at Esri](https://survey123.arcgis.com/).

 ### Evaluation Cascade